-To communicate the significance of the memorial site not only to Wellington, but to the Country i.e. it has national significance being the first known recorded consecration Bishop Selwyn carried out on his first visit to Wellington.
-There are very few memorials to women in NZ.
+To communicate the significance of the memorial site not only to Wellington, but to the country i.e. it has national significance being the first known recorded consecration Bishop Selwyn carried out on his first visit to Wellington.
+There are very few memorials to women in New Zealand.

 To share ideas.

 Thoughts from the community on a memorial design.